lsst-dm/dmtn-184/index.rst

 While using separate-table partitioning for time dimension has management benefits it could also have some performance impact.
-To quantify it we performed a test where separate-table partitioning mechanism was replaced with native Cassandra partitioning (`DM-28522`_).
+To quantify it we performed a test where separate-table partitioning mechanism was replaced with the native Cassandra partitioning (`DM-28522`_).

 As before no significant difference in select time was observed after this change.

 Query Format
 ------------

-Cassandra query language is limited in what it can do but there is a freedom in how queries can be formulated to select data from multiple partitions:
+Cassandra query language is limited in what it can do but there is some freedom in how queries can be formulated to select data from multiple partitions:

-- execute single query specifying app partitions in ``IN()`` expression, e.g.
+- execute single query specifying all partitions in ``IN()`` expression, e.g.
   ``SELECT ...
 WHERE partition IN (...)``
 - execute multiple queries, one query per partition, e.g. ``SELECT ...
 WHERE partition = ...``